 Kyle is a hero inspired by real-life heroes; all of the dedicated real life police officers out there who put their lives on the line for the rest of us.

 The Journey begins approximately eighteen months after The Reunion has ended.
 A happily married engineer, Jeremy’s world suddenly turns upside down.
-His wife, Cassie, is seriously injured in a car crash.
-He rushes to the hospital and stays by her side.
+His wife, Cassie, has been seriously injured in a car crash.
+Jeremy rushes to the hospital and stays by her side.
 As Cassie slowly recovers the two befriend Denise, one of Cassie’s nurses.
 Denise seems familiar, but Jeremy can’t quite place her.
 Denise, however, has never forgotten how he jilted her, years before.
 She wants a second chance, and she’s about to unleash an evil plan to win him back.

 Alex Montoya, the leading man in The Deception, has to be one of the most likable, and sexy, characters I’ve ever created.
 He’s strong yet quirky and vulnerable at the same time.
 The American-born son of a Spanish immigrant father, Alex is American in every way.
 His father, however, still clings to Old World customs and traditions.
 This creates friction between them.